DefenseStorm/nessusScanResults/README.md

 Add these modules if they are not yet there: apt-get install python3-requests

-Add the following entry to the root crontab so the script will run every 5 minutes.
+Add the following entry to the root crontab so the script will run every day at 2am.

-*/5 * * * * cd /usr/local/nessusScanResults; ./nessusScanResults.py
+0 2 * * * cd /usr/local/nessusScanResults; ./nessusScanResults.py